Hôtel du Lac, Tunis: Recent history

-The hotel was privatised in the 1990, but it fell into disrepair and closed in 2000.
-It was bought by the Libyan Arab Foreign Investment Company (LAFICO) in 2013, which proposed demolishing the building and spending up to $100m to replace it with a new five-star hotel tower.
-Concerns about imminent demolition were raised again in 2019.
+The hotel was privatised in the 1990s, but fell into disrepair and closed in 2000.
+It was bought by the Libyan Arab Foreign Investment Company (LAFICO) in 2010,which proposed demolishing the building and spending up to $150 million to replace it with a 20-storey luxury hotel and mall that would retain its "concept and shape".
+Concerns about imminent demolition were raised again in 2025.